Jon-Becker/research/papers/evm-compiler-fingerprinting/evm-compiler-fingerprinting.md

 </details>

-With our new classification function in place, we re-analyze the $6,254$ contracts and find that we're able to classify $6,599$ contracts with an accuracy of $98.1\%$, a slight improvement over our initial classification by $3.3\%$.
-While this may not seem like a significant improvement, it's important to note that we're now able to classify contracts with a higher degree of confidence.
+With our new classification function in place, we re-analyze the $6,599$ non-proxy contracts and find that we're able to classify $6,476$ contracts with an improved accuracy of $98.1\%$!
+While this is only a marginal improvement over our initial classification algorithm, it's still a step in the right direction and only a few contracts away from perfect accuracy.

 ### Proxy Contracts